Joanna Angel: Appearances

 Following the success of BurningAngel, Angel has been featured in numerous magazines and newspapers, including The New York Times.

 Angel briefly wrote a monthly sex advice column for Spin.
 She also contributed a chapter to the book Naked Ambition, edited by Carly Milne.

 In 2010, Angel appeared in a public service announcement for the Free Speech Coalition on the topic of Internet copyright infringement of adult content, directed by Michael Whiteacre.
 The spot, entitled the "FSC All-Star Anti-Piracy PSA", found her in the company of adult performers such as Lisa Ann, Julie Meadows, Kimberly Kane, Ron Jeremy and Wicked Pictures contract stars, Alektra Blue and Kaylani Lei.

-In 2011, Angel was named by CNBC as one of the 12 most popular stars in porn.
+Angel was named by CNBC as one of the 12 most popular stars in porn in 2011, 2012, and 2013.
 CNBC noted that she owns her own studio and that the "punk look" that she and her other actors share has created a new genre in the porn industry, called alt porn.
 Also, in 2011, Angel made a cameo on the Adult Swim show Childrens Hospital, in the season three episode "Night Shift."
 She played herself as a porn star and family friend of Rob Corddry's character Dr. Blake.

 Angel sometimes appears on Cracked.com as a friend of the columnists and appears in the music video for "Sound Wave Superior" by Emmure.

 In 2013, Angel appeared in the independent film Scrapper, starring Michael Beach and Aidan Gillen, along with the ensemble cast musical comedy Skum Rocks!
 In 2014, she had roles in the crime drama The Owl in Echo Park and the Kevin Nealon comedy series Racquetball.
 She also appeared in the documentary film Doc of the Dead, which features Interviews with Max Brooks, Stuart Gordon, Jacqui Holland, Robert Kirkman, Greg Nicotero and Judith O'Dea.

 Personal life

 Angel dated fellow porn star James Deen for six years, between 2005 and 2011.
 On December 2, 2015, she appeared on The Jason Ellis Show to give more details about her "violent and scary" six-year relationship with Deen.

-Angel married fellow adult film actor Aaron "Small Hands" Thompson on October 31, 2016.
+On October 31, 2016, Angel married Aaron "Small Hands" Thompson, another adult film actor.

-Angel is a Democrat.
+Angel identifies as a Democrat.
 In 2015, she endorsed Bernie Sanders for President of the United States in the Democratic primaries for 2016 U.S. presidential election.